-IBR features Article by Tom Mortell – Health Care Quality is a Business IssueAdded by Thomas Mortell in Articles & Publications, Health Law, News on June 25, 2015
+IBR features Article by Tom Mortell – Health Care Quality is a Business IssueAdded by Thomas J. Mortell in Articles & Blogs, Health Law on June 25, 2015

 Five years after the passage of the Patient Protection and Affordable Care Act, it is clear that the Act has had a major impact on Idaho’s businesses, including Idaho’s health care and health insurance industries.